Concertina movement: Arboreal

 Arboreal concertina locomotion is employed on bare branches on trees, when secondary branches are not available (when they are, snakes perform lateral undulation, using these branches as contact points).
 In this mode of concertina locomotion, snakes likely grip the branch by ventrally flexing the body at the points where the alternation bends cross the perch, with the bends themselves sometimes extending beyond the edge of the branch.
 The snake extends the anterior portion of its body, but as it does so, the body follows a constant path (like lateral undulation, but unlike tunnel concertina locomotion).
 It then forms anterior grips and pulls the body forward, again demonstrating the 'path following' characteristic.
 Unlike tunnel concertina locomotion, this mode avoids any obstacle which falls between the bends of the snake's body.
 However, it is exceptionally slow, with snakes rarely moving faster than 2% of their length per second.

-Some snakes use a "lasso-climbing" technique to climb vertically by wrapping around the vertical object, including poles intended to stop predators.
+Some snakes, such as the brown tree snake, use a "lasso-climbing" or "lasso locomotion" technique to climb vertically by wrapping around the vertical object, including poles intended to stop predators.